bram2w/baserow/docs/guides/installation/install-on-ubuntu.md

 $ supervisorctl status
 ```

-If the `reread` oder the `update` command fail, try checking the logs at
+If the `reread` or the `update` commands fail, try checking the logs at
 `/var/log/baserow/` - it is possible that another process is listening to one of the
 ports which would terminate NGINX, or parts of Baserow.